FACT-Finder-Web-Components/oxid-eshop-module/README.md

 * Authorization Prefix
 * Authorization Postfix
   **Note:** FACT-Finder® NG does not require fields `Authorization Prefix` and `Authorization Postfix` to be set.
 Please omit these fields in this case.
-* API Version - Used FACT-Finder® version
+* Version - Used FACT-Finder® version
   **Note:** Module supports FACT-Finder® from version 6.9 up to NG. by selecting the wrong version you may cause the Web Components to be unable to communicate with FACT-Finder®
+* API Version - Used FACT-Finder® api version
+  **Note:** Module supports FACT-Finder® api version `v4` and `v5`.
+By selecting the wrong api version you may cause the Web Components to be unable to communicate with FACT-Finder®

 ### Buttons